Wednesday, September 23, 2009

 • It’s easier to paint your flower if you look carefully at each of its parts.

-• To make sure the flower is big enough, think about making its petals touch or even go off the edges of the paper.
+• To make the flower big, think about making its petals touch or even go off the edges of the paper.

-• If your flower has lots of petals, you can decide how many you want to paint.
+• If your flower has lots of petals, you can decide how many to paint.

-• Your construction paper is nice, but your painting will be more complete if the whole surface has a layer of paint.
+• Your painting will be more complete if the whole surface has a layer of paint.
+You can let the construction paper show through by leaving a little unpainted space around the outside edge of the flower.

 Click to view this lesson in a printer-friendly format.